hypnotoadhq/mcp-replay/README.md

 # mcp-replay
-tool for logging and replaying mcp requests
+Tool for logging and replaying mcp requests